docker/docs/content/manuals/admin/organization/manage-products.md

 Products included in your subscription, including Docker Hub, Docker Build Cloud, Docker Desktop, and Docker Scout access are enabled by default for all users.
-Testcontainers Cloud access by default is disabled.
+Testcontainers Cloud access is disabled by default.
 Use the following sections to learn how to enable or disable access for these products.

 ### Manage access to Docker Build Cloud

-To learn how to initially set up and configure Docker Build Cloud, sign in to the [Docker Build Cloud Dashboard](https://app.docker.com/build) and follow the on-screen instructions.
+- Enable access: To learn how to initially set up and configure Docker Build Cloud, sign in to the [Docker Build Cloud Dashboard](https://app.docker.com/build) and follow the on-screen instructions.

-To manage access for Docker Build Cloud, sign in to [Docker Build Cloud](http://app.docker.com/build) as an organization owner, select **Account settings**, and then manage access under **Lock Docker Build Cloud**.
+- Disable access: To manage access for Docker Build Cloud, sign in to [Docker Build Cloud](http://app.docker.com/build) as an organization owner, select **Account settings**, and then manage access under **Lock Docker Build Cloud**.

 ### Manage access to Docker Scout

-To learn how to initially set up and configure Docker Scout for remote repositories, sign in to the [Docker Scout Dashboard](https://scout.docker.com/) and follow the on-screen instructions.
+- Enable access: To learn how to initially set up and configure Docker Scout for remote repositories, sign in to the [Docker Scout Dashboard](https://scout.docker.com/) and follow the on-screen instructions.

-To manage access for using Docker Scout on remote repositories, sign in to the [Docker Scout Dashboard](https://scout.docker.com/) and configure [integrations](../../scout/explore/dashboard.md#integrations) and [repository settings](../../scout/explore/dashboard.md#repository-settings).
+- Disable access to remote repositories: To manage access for using Docker Scout on remote repositories, sign in to the [Docker Scout Dashboard](https://scout.docker.com/) and configure [integrations](../../scout/explore/dashboard.md#integrations) and [repository settings](../../scout/explore/dashboard.md#repository-settings).

-To manage access for using Docker Scout on local images in Docker Desktop, use [Settings Management](../../security/for-admins/hardened-desktop/settings-management/_index.md) and set `sbomIndexing` to `false` to disable, or to `true` to enable.
+- Disable access to local images: To manage access for using Docker Scout on local images in Docker Desktop, use [Settings Management](../../security/for-admins/hardened-desktop/settings-management/_index.md) and set `sbomIndexing` to `false` to disable, or to `true` to enable.